Natetgmaxwell/ntgm/src/site/notes/Sources/@ipekkurtboke2024LFS261M01T02Evolution.md

 > [!quote-yellow] (Page 17) yellow
 >
-> The theory postulates that an aerobic bacterium established residency within the cytoplasm of a primitive eukaryote and supplied the larger cell with energy in exchange for a stable, protected environment and a ready supply of nutrients
+> The theory postulates that an aerobic bacterium established residency within the cytoplasm of a primitive eukaryote and supplied the larger cell with energy in exchange for a stable, protected environment and a ready supply of [[Cards/Nutrients\|nutrients]]
 >
 { #NXZJHTZPaFU6AGT2Xp17}